repnz/ReversingMinesweeper/README.md

 After I finished the project, I compared the source code from my reversing to the leaked source, you can see it's almost identical, so yay.

+## Minesweeper Game Controller

+The purpose of this tool is to allow full control over a remote minesweeper process.
+Some ideas I had:
+- Create a remote Minesweeper Hacking Tool (in Rust)
+  - Configure bombs
+  - Configure timer
+  - Configure board size beyond the usual limits
+  - Configure game state - end game, win game, lose game